warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---

-## Keychain Party
+## Keychain Writer

-A Keychain Party is an account that publishes signatures and public keys on behalf of a [Keychain](#keychain).
+A Keychain Writer is an account that publishes signatures and public keys on behalf of a [Keychain](#keychain).
 It happens when the Keychain responds to a [key request](#key-request) or a [signature request](#signature-request).
-The Keychain operator can create multiple Parties, each with its own address.
+The Keychain operator can create multiple Writers, each with its own address.

 ---

 ## Keychain SDK

-The Keychain SDK is a Go SDK that abstracts the communication with [Warden Protocol Nodes](#warden-protocol-node), facilitating the development of [Keychains](#keychain).
+The Keychain SDK is a Go SDK that abstracts the communication with [Warden Protocol nodes](#warden-protocol-node), facilitating the development of [Keychains](#keychain).
 You can find the available functions here: [Keychain SDK functions](/build-a-keychain/keychain-sdk-functions).

 ---